BlasBenito/distantia/README.md

 (argument *method*), use diagonals to find the least-cost path (argument *diagonal*), or measure psi by ignoring blocks in the least-cost path (argument *ignore.blocks*).
 Since we have observed several blocks in the least-cost path, below we compute psi by ignoring them.
-Blocks inflate the value of *psi* because the distance to the same sample is counted again and again.

 ``` r
 #cleaning workspace